np4abdou1/ani-cli-arabic/README.md

 ### ⚠️ Important Notice

 </div>

+> [!IMPORTANT]
+> **By using this software you agree to:**
+> - Collection of anonymous data for monitoring usage and users
+> - Not using this software for commercial uses
+> - No API abusing

 > **License Terms:**
 > This software is licensed for **personal, non-commercial use only**.
 You may modify the frontend/UI, but **API abuse or reverse-engineering is strictly prohibited**.
 Commercial use requires prior written permission.